pinellolab/haystack_bio/README.md

 **Output**:
 - A set of figures each containing the TF activity plane for a given motif.

+This step acts as an additional filter to restrict the set of enriched transcription factors found in the previous step to those that also exhibit statistically significant correlations with the expression of genes found in hotspot regions.
 Figure 4 below shows the top activity planes corresponding to the mostly highly enriched motif for each of the six samples (cell types).
+Each sub-figure depicts the relationship between a functional transcription factor and  the expression level of the target genes of hotspot regions.

 <p align="center">
 <figure>